dcaba/slides/src/181119_yamsServiceAndOps/3_whyYAMS.md

 ## So why?

-* Sites where doing already that.
+* Sites were doing already that.
 So saving sites time
 * Close to the Schibsted sites
     * not just latency (multiregion); also feature-set, compliance...
 * Cost effective
+    * SaaS are expensive at Schibsted scale
+    * We can build & maintain what we really need
 * Adapting to other needs:
     * Document transformation
     * Video streaming

+## Why not offline transformations?

+Lots of (user) contents given the classified business.
+Sites are dynamic by nature.
+Some of them do adapt the request to the device.
+Blocking redesigns or improvements because lack of capacity to reprocess